dan-mcm/cnc-community-ladder/README.md

 ## Deployment & Hosting

-The main website is deployed on [AWS Static Web Hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) @ http://music-centre.info/
-This can be updated via the `npm run aws-deploy` script. (note: this requires [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) configuration)

-A version of the site is also hosted on [GitHub pages](https://pages.github.com/) @ https://daniel40392.github.io/music-centre/.
+A version of the site is hosted on [GitHub pages](https://pages.github.com/) @ https://dan-mcm.github.io/cnc-community-ladder/.
-Due to domain structures the Github pages codebase is maintained on the [deploy-branch](https://github.com/daniel40392/music-centre/tree/deploy-branch) with source code hosted on the [gh-pages](https://github.com/daniel40392/music-centre/tree/gh-pages) branch.
+Due to domain structures the Github pages codebase is maintained on the [deploy-branch](https://github.com/dan-mcm/cnc-community-ladder/tree/deploy-branch) with source code hosted on the [gh-pages](https://github.com/dan-mcm/cnc-community-ladder/tree/gh-pages) branch.